fiftyonefifty/cookiecutter-terraform-module/README.md

-# Cookiecutter template for Git Repos
+# Cookiecutter template for Terraform Modules

 This repo contains a Cookiecutter template which scaffolds an empty Terraform module.